 Another new chemotherapy drug researchers have been looking into is bendamustine (Levact), which was licensed in the UK in September 2010.
-The National Institute for Health and Clinical Excellence (NICE) and the Scottish Medicines Consortium SMC have not recommended it as a treatment within the NHS because the company making it have not put forward evidence to support its use.
+The National Institute for Health and Care Excellence (NICE) and the Scottish Medicines Consortium SMC have not recommended it as a treatment within the NHS because the company making it have not put forward evidence to support its use.
 They may decide to put forward evidence in the future.
 But you may have it if your doctor thinks it is suitable for you.

 Researchers in America and Canada gave bendamustine to people with B cell lymphoma, who have had other treatments that were no longer working including rituximab.
 They found that it worked in over 6 out of 10 people (60%) who had already had chemotherapy.
 And on average it carried on working for at least 9 months.
 The side effects were similar to other chemotherapy drugs and included feeling sick, low blood counts, tiredness, diarrhoea and constipation.
 We need more research to confirm these results and trials are continuing.